 As a leading provider of 3D sensing technology, Himax is also an active participant in smartphone OEMs' design projects for new devices involving ToF technology.
 We are seeing increasing ToF adoption by smartphone makers for world-facing cameras to enable advanced photography, distance/dimension measurement and 3D depth information generation for AR.
 Unlike structured light 3D sensing where we provide total solution or just projector module or optics depending on customers' needs, with ToF, we will only focus on transmitter module or optics component by leveraging our WLO related expertise.
-We continue to actively work with industry leading VCSEL providers, sensor companies, module manufacturers and smartphone makers for a new and advanced ToF 3D solution development, targeting Android smartphones.
 Leveraging on our WLO technology, we have provided our partners with spot projectors or optics components for their reference design.

 3D sensing can have a wide range of applications beyond smartphone.
 We have started to explore business opportunities in various industries by leveraging our structured light 3D sensing total solution.
-Starting in 2021, we shipped small volume of business access control and biomedical inspection devices with more design-ins and engagements currently under progress.
+Starting in 2021, we shipped small volume of business access control and biomedical inspection devices.
 To strengthen our offers in 3D sensing total solution, we have been collaborating closely mainly with two types of partners: those with industry-leading expertise in facial recognition algorithm and those offering application processors with strong AI capability.

-Other than 3D sensing total solution, we also provide key component, including3D decoder IC and 3D vision processors.
-Our proprietary 3D decoder IC can accelerate local image processing for face recognition and offer best-in-class security authentication, therefore it- is particularly suitable for customers who wish to design their own structured light-based 3D sensing solution.
+Other than 3D sensing total solution, we also provide key component, including 3D decoder IC and 3D vision processors.
+Our proprietary 3D decoder IC can accelerate local image processing for face recognition and offer best-in-class security authentication, therefore it is particularly suitable for customers who wish to design their own structured light-based 3D sensing solution.
 It was already certified by the leading Chinese electronic payment standard with requirements of accurate data decoding, timely operation and strict privacy and now it's well-adopted by many China e-payment solution providers.
-We entered into volume production of our proprietary 3D decoder IC in 2020, followed by meaningful volume shipments into 2021 and 2022.
+Our proprietary 3D decoder IC entered into volume production starting in 2020, followed by meaningful volume shipments into 2021 and 2022.
 In the light of increasing adoption of 3D sensing technologies in various aspect of our daily life, a series of next generation 3D vision processors is also under development to support a variety of state-of-the-art 3D sensing technologies in Time of Flight ("ToF") and structured light, aiming to improve user experience when people interact with AR and VR applications.